 Gopher Supercomputing: Past, Present, and Future

-by Matt Meshulam | at Minnebar 20
+by Matt Meshulam | at Minnebar20

 The University of Minnesota has been a longstanding leader in scientific computing.
 It was the first U.S. University to buy a supercomputer, from Minnesota- and Wisconsin-based Cray Research in 1981.
-In the years since, the Minnesota Supercomputing Institute has offered on-campus computing resources and technical expertise to tens of thousands of researchers around the state, enabling scientific discoveries in disciplines including genetics, chemistry, astronomy, and economics.
+In the years since, the Minnesota Supercomputing Institute has offered on-campus computing resources and technical expertise to thousands of researchers around the state, enabling scientific discoveries in disciplines including genetics, chemistry, astronomy, and economics.

 As an engineer at MSI, I've seen firsthand the value of this resource to the research community, and the interesting legacy quirks that come with operating a decades-old computing center.